sarahmfrost/aegir/README.md

-We Forked this repo: https://github.com/mewo2/oisin which mashes up sentance fragments to produce poems with fixed metric forms.
+We Forked this repo: https://github.com/mewo2/oisin which mashes up sentence fragments to produce poems with fixed metric forms.

 Example of output with original Alice in Wonderland corpus: